JackZ00/Online-Retail-Data-Set-from-UCI-ML-repo/README.md

 # [Online-Retail-Data-Set-from-UCI-ML-repo](https://archive.ics.uci.edu/ml/datasets/online+retail#)

-## About Dataset
+## Data Set Information:
-a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
+This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.

 ## Content
 * Data Set Characteristics: Multivariate, Sequential, Time-Series